Museum of Photography

 Can I buy tickets online?

-Dress comfortably, considering the season and weather, especially if you plan to explore the surrounding area after your visit.
+Dress comfortably, considering the season and your planned activities.

 Location